r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       !
 Must extract element with a single valid subscript. x Subscript has the wrong type `vctrs_foobar`. i It must be numeric or character.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Subscript has the wrong type `vctrs_foobar`. i It must be numeric or character.
     Code
       (expect_error(vec_as_location2(2.5, 10L), class = "vctrs_error_subscript_type"))
     Output
       <error/vctrs_error_subscript_type>
       Error:
       !
-Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
+Must extract element with a single valid subscript. x Subscript has the wrong type `double`. i It must be numeric or character.
-      Caused by error:
-      !
-Can't convert from <double> to <integer> due to loss of precision.
-      * Locations: 1
     Code
       (expect_error(vec_as_location2(Inf, 10L), class = "vctrs_error_subscript_type"))
     Output
       <error/vctrs_error_subscript_type>
       Error:
       !
-Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
+Must extract element with a single valid subscript. x Subscript has the wrong type `double`. i It must be numeric or character.
-      Caused by error:
-      !
-Can't convert from <double> to <integer> due to loss of precision.
-      * Locations: 1
     Code
       (expect_error(vec_as_location2(-Inf, 10L), class = "vctrs_error_subscript_type")
       )